red-scale-dragon/docs/docs/api-reference/config-files.md

 # Config Files

 There are a number of configuration settings and files that Dragon Framework adds to your app directory.
-Below is an outline of their settings with pages in alphabetal order, and options listed in the order in which they appear in the config file.
+Below is an outline of their settings with pages in alphabetical order, and options listed in the order in which they appear in the config file.

 ## admin_menu.php